Marsha P. Johnson

 Her friends reported that she was not suicidal and had been harassed earlier in the same place her body was found.
 Still, the police ruled it a suicide.

 After decades of lobbying by activists, the cold case was reopened as a homicide in 2012.
-It has not and likely will not be solved; police were unwilling to investigate while there was still evidence to be found.
+It has not and will likely never be solved; police were unwilling to investigate while there was still evidence to be found.

 The reason she has not been forgotten has not been because of the queer community as a whole, but because of the people who knew her.
 Because of their work and the work of so many Black transgender activists, her name and story are still remembered.
 Though she was pushed aside by some, she was loved by many others.